Roof for House: Types of Roofing Materials

 • a slope or inclined surface;

-• the ridge (or section of a slope) is horizontal and inclined edges of a slope;
+• the ridge (or section of a slope) is the horizontal and inclined edges of a slope;

 • grooves (entrance corners) – are located at the intersection of the slopes;